Fajar-RahmadJaya/KeyTik/README.md

 ## How Is This Work :
 If you are curious how KeyTik work you can check this section :
 ### How is Remapper And Automation Tool work :
 For the automation tool executor, KeyTik use AutoHotkey.
-AutoHotkey is a powerful scripting lenguage to do this task.
+AutoHotkey is a powerful scripting language to do this task.
 Using AutoHotkey, allow keytik to do almost all automation task while still make it lightweight.
 For example, one AutoHotkey script size usually below 1MB and if i make the automation tool without AutoHotkey such as using python library then the size could be more than that.
 Another reason i use AutoHotkey is because how it work.
 Because it work in a single file and have different file for each script, allow KeyTik to assign feature to it such as run on startup or multiple profile.
 To be more simple, I use python for the functionality (create, edit, GUI, run, exit, store, delete, run on startup and more) and use AutoHotkey as executor for each profile.
 So it's basically an app to create AutoHotkey script based on user input and assign functionality to it.
 You can see the created script on (KeyTik\_internal\data\active).
 For example, suppose your input is like this :

 Example 1 (Without Shortcut) :